Advanced Memory Architecture for Edge AI Applications

 sCommand.DataMode = HAL_OSPI_DATA_4_LINES; // Quad SPI for maximum speed

-Edge AI applications generate continuous data streams that require both structured metadata management and high-speed bulk storage.
-Traditional file systems excel at organization but sacrifice performance, while raw flash access provides speed but lacks structure.
+Edge AI applications generate continuous data streams that need both structured metadata management and high-speed bulk storage.
+Traditional filesystems handle organization well but sacrifice performance; raw flash access is fast but unstructured.
+Our approach combines both: a LittleFS zone for structured metadata, configuration, and small files, and a raw flash zone for high-speed bulk data storage.

 // Storage Zone Configuration